What is a Piston Compressor and How Does it Work?

 What is a Piston Compressor?

 Piston compressors can be oil-lubricated or oil-free.
-There are also single-stage, double-stage or multi-stage configurations.
+There are also single-stage, two-stage or multi-stage configurations.
 Many industries use piston air compressors because of their reliability and high-pressure output.
 These characteristics make them suitable for applications with a high demand for compressed air.

 How Does a Piston Compressor Work?